Launch an Online Course

-Faculty members interested in putting a course online should work with the Instructional Design unit of the Delphi Center.
+Faculty members interested in putting a course online should work with the Instructional Design and Technology unit of the Delphi Center.
 A team of instructional designers will work with faculty members at any level to put a course online.
-Whether it's offering informal consultation regarding how to use a Wiki, or building an entire course for the faculty member, our instructional designers will work with you to ensure that your online course is an engaging teaching and learning experience.
-Contact Aimee Greene, program manager for Instructional Design and Teaching with Technology, to get started.
+Whether it's offering informal consultation regarding how to use a Wiki, or building an entire course for the faculty member, our instructional designers will work with you to ensure that your online course provides an engaging teaching and learning experience.

 Definition of an online class

 Online courses are approved in the same way as any other course, following established university and departmental policies.
+All courses offered online must meet the same learning outcomes as other sections of the same course offered in different modalities or in different locations.
 See the Office of Academic Planning and Accountability website for forms and directions.

 The Office of the Registrar will send your department a proof list of courses offered the same term in the previous year and you will be given the opportunity to mark corrections, additions, etc. The contact within your department who receives the proofs must make sure to do the following when adding the online course(s) to the list: